-The Peoria Public Library has been a community staple for more than 125 years, hosting book signings, art exhibits, lectures, workshops and more, while the Peoria PlayHouse Children’s Museum is an anchor at Glen Oak Park—a daylong destination for play with six themed, hands-on exhibit areas for children.
+The Peoria Public Library has been a community staple for over 125 years, hosting book signings, art exhibits, concerts, lectures and more, while the Peoria PlayHouse Children’s Museum is an anchor at Glen Oak Park—a daylong destination for play with six themed, hands-on exhibit areas for children.

 The Peoria Symphony Orchestra is the nation’s 14th-oldest symphony, performing classic orchestral works by legendary composers while presenting challenging contemporary music in a variety of genres.
 Many of its guest performers spend time in the community through artist residencies, and additional outreach activities include preschool programs, master classes and more.

-The Heartland Festival Orchestra is another local favorite—a chamber orchestra comprised of the area’s finest professional musicians—while Youth Music Illinois, formerly the Central Illinois Youth Symphony, helps young musicians develop their talents through the power of live performance.
+The Heartland Festival Orchestra is a local chamber orchestra featuring some of the area’s finest professional musicians, while Youth Music Illinois and Peoria Area Performing Arts Studio help young performers develop their talents.

-Peoria Ballet has been a leader in dance performance and instruction for over 50 years, while Central Illinois Ballet and the Cornerstone Academy for Performing Arts offer additional options for ballet and dance instruction.
+Peoria Ballet has been a leader in dance performance and instruction for over 50 years, while Central Illinois Ballet and its Cornerstone Academy offer additional options for ballet and dance instruction.
 From classical Indian dance to salsa to ballroom dancing, there’s something for everyone in Greater Peoria.

 LIGHTING UP THE STAGE

 Peoria’s rich theater scene is rather remarkable for a midsized community.
-Peoria Players Theatre is one of the nation’s oldest community theaters, celebrating its 100th anniversary last year, while Corn Stock Theatre features both an outdoor tent space and an intimate, in-the-round, indoor venue.
+Peoria Players Theatre is one of the nation’s oldest community theaters, and Corn Stock Theatre features both an outdoor tent space and an intimate, in-the-round, indoor venue.

-World-class touring productions light up the Peoria Civic Center each year for the Ameren Illinois Broadway Theater Series, while in nearby Goodfield, the Barn III hosts a season of dinner theatre performances by the Conklin Players.
-Many other local groups comprise this rich tapestry of drama and performance art, including Eastlight Theatre, Nitsch Theatre Arts, Arc Light Productions, Prairie Folklore Theatre, Lock and Key Burlesque, Madhouse Marvels, and theater departments at Bradley, ICC and Eureka College.
+World-class touring productions light up the Peoria Civic Center each year for the Ameren Illinois Broadway Theater Series, while in rural Goodfield, the Barn III hosts dinner theatre performances by the Conklin Players.
+Many other local groups comprise a rich tapestry of drama and performance art, including Eastlight Theatre, Nitsch Theatre Arts, Arc Light Productions, Prairie Folklore Theatre, Lock and Key Burlesque, Madhouse Marvels, and theater departments at Bradley, ICC and Eureka College.

-In West Peoria, the Jukebox Comedy Club anchors a healthy comedy scene, spotlighting regional talent and offering a slate of headliners every weekend, while Mason City Limits is a hidden gem in rural Mason County, hosting big-city stand-up at small-town prices.
+In West Peoria, the Jukebox Comedy Club anchors a healthy comedy scene, spotlighting regional talent and offering national headliners every weekend, while Mason City Limits is a hidden gem in rural Mason County, hosting big-city stand-up at small-town prices.
 PP